George Darwin

 Sir George Howard Darwin (9 July 1845 – 7 December 1912) was an English barrister and astronomer, the second son and fifth child of Charles Darwin and Emma Darwin.
-He is known for the harmonic analysis of the theory of tides.
+He is known for the harmonic analysis of the theory of tides as well as the discredited fission theory of the origin of the Moon.
 The Darwin symbols for tides are named after him.

 Biography

 George H. Darwin was born 9 July 1845 at Down House, Kent, the fifth child of biologist Charles Darwin and Emma Darwin.

 From the age of 11 he studied under Charles Pritchard at Clapham Grammar School, and entered St John's College, Cambridge, in 1863, though he soon moved to Trinity College, where his tutor was Edward John Routh.
 He graduated BA in mathematics in 1868 (as second wrangler), when he was also placed second for the Smith's Prize and was appointed to a college fellowship.
 He became M.A. in 1871.
 He was admitted to the bar in 1872, but returned to science.

-George Darwin conducted studies into the prevalence and health outcomes of contemporary first-cousin marriages (such as his parents’) in Great Britain.
+George Darwin conducted studies into the prevalence and health outcomes of contemporary first-cousin marriages (such as his parents') in Great Britain.
 His father Charles had become concerned after the death of three of his children, including his favourite daughter, Annie, from tuberculosis in 1851, that his and Emma's union may have been a mistake from a biological perspective.
 He was reassured by George's results.